geoffnet/SF-Shots/README.md

 # SF-Shots
-Data visualization created from shot data compiled by the SF Film Commission.
-For details, see detailed how-to at http://geoffnet.com/blog/2011/07/16/fusion-tables/
+Data visualization created from shot data compiled by the SF Film Commission, stored in Fusion Tables, and geomapped onto Google Maps using the Google Maps Javascript API.
+JQuery Mobile UI framework utilized to optimize for tablet display and interactivity.
+For more details, see the How To at http://geoffnet.com/blog/2011/07/16/fusion-tables/.